 How does your family regard your career choice?

-I speak on various forums on Human Trafficking, Anti-Terrorist Financing, Financial frauds, Snakebite Burden and other human rights issues, so, my family is used to seeing my unconventional way of living life.
+I speak on various forums about Human Trafficking, Anti-Terrorist Financing, Financial frauds, Snakebite Burden and other human rights issues, so, my family is accustomed to seeing my unconventional way of living life.
 My mother in particular realizes the impact of our work and does not forget to say a prayer while bidding me goodbye before I embark on any trip.

 What is the funniest or most memorable thing that has happened to you while working in this industry?